Denys-Ratushniak/OSLabs/README.md

 7 - 12 Linux Fedora

-9, 10, 12 also works on Windows
+9, 10, 12 also works on Windows(Crossplatforming)

 lab 1,7 - processes overview